 Smooth development process

 Creating a custom app requires a well-defined, established development process.
 With programming, you usually expect DevOps implementation best practices.
 The DevOps operations ensure your application can be easily maintained, seamlessly updated, and released to the public.

 The Main Disadvantages Of Programming

 Of course, the low-code/no-code movement wouldn’t take off if traditional programming didn’t have some drawbacks.
 What are these?

-There’s no way around it: you can build in-house, outsource, or near-source, but traditional custom programming requires serious budgeting.
+There’s no way around it: you can build apps in-house, outsource, or near-source, but traditional custom programming / development requires serious budgeting.

 Relatively slow time to market